jjhelmus/nmrglue/doc/source/tutorial.rst

 ========    ======================================================

-For our 2D NMRPipe file these parameter for the indirect dimension are:
+For our 2D NMRPipe file, these parameters for the indirect dimension are:

     >>> for k,v in udic[0].iteritems(): print k,v
     ...